vrmshamba/codekijiji.ai/partnership_form_sample.md

 - Type: Paragraph text
 - Description: If you have any specific questions or comments, please let us know here.

+### Past Partnership Success Stories
+- Type: Paragraph text
+- Description: Please share any past successful partnerships or projects you have been involved in, specifically in the realm of language technology or educational initiatives.

+### Future Project Developments
+- Type: Paragraph text
+- Description: Here you can find information on the proposed future developments of the "codekiijiji.ai" project, including potential enhancements, new features, and growth strategies.
+We welcome your input and ideas on these future developments.

 ## Submission Confirmation:
 "Thank you for your interest in partnering with us!
 We will review your submission and get back to you as soon as possible."